Oksydan/falcon/README.md

 ## About The Theme

-**Modern PrestaShop starter theme** is made with the latest tools such as Webpack 5.53, Webpack dev server with HMR :fire::fire:, and Bootstrap 4.6.
+**Falcon theme** is made with the latest tools such as Webpack 5.53, Webpack dev server with HMR :fire::fire:, and Bootstrap 4.6.
 This theme was created to deliver a starter theme with the latest developers' tools and frameworks.
 You can create an enterprise-level PrestaShop theme that is easy to maintain.

 Made for developers, and **if you are a merchant, you shouldn't download it.**